Does your car colour affect your insurance premium price?

 This could result in massive prices, especially for younger drivers.

-Drivers under 25 already pay the most for car insurance because they tend to have more accidents and make more claims.
+Young drivers under 25 already pay the most for car insurance because they tend to have more accidents and make more claims.

 So if you're a younger driver or already have an expensive car premium, avoiding cosmetic or performance car modifications can help you pay less for insurance.